-A CAUTION Use proper lifting techniques, notably by using your legs to lift instead of your back.
+A CAUTION Use proper lifting techniques, notably using your legs force.
 Do not attempt to lift the rear of vehicle if it is above your limits.

 - Start engine and accelerate slightly so that track slowly turns.
 This must be done in a short period of time (15 to 20 seconds). - 3.
 Check that the track is well centered; equal distance on both sides between edges of track guides and slider shoes.